odogwunonzy/alx-zero_day/README.md

-My first readme has been updated
+My readme was first updated on this day